AndrewLenz21/maxsushi-bresso/README.md

-# My first Proyect for a Chinese Restaurant in Italy
+# My Proyect for a Chinese Restaurant in Italy

 This project was created using "create-react-app"\
 Link of the restaurant: https://max-sushi.com/